redhat-iot/iot-assettracking-demo/README.md

 - KVM (default)
 - VirtualBox

-*Note: You'll also need a Red Hat account or a Red Hat Developer account.*
+***Note: You'll also need a RHN account or a Red Hat Developer account.***

-Install the hypervisor on the RHEL System
+Install the hypervisor on RHEL
 ------------------------------------------

 Install libvirt and qemu-kvm